 I’ve got a little secret.

-I’ve got a little secret…my chocolate Easter bunnies are not real…and they are so cheap and easy (this post is starting to sound all kinds of wrong)!
+My chocolate Easter bunnies are not real.
+And they are so cheap and easy (this post is starting to sound all kinds of wrong😂).

 This is not a new idea and faux chocolate bunnies have been around for a while.
-But I wish I had tried this one sooner so I’m sharing it just in case you haven’t ever tried it either.
-And it’s a great way to use old ceramic decorations that you don’t love anymore or don’t match.
+But I wish I had tried this one sooner.
+So just in case you haven’t either, I’m sharing how easy it was, because not only are they adorable, it’s a great way to use old ceramic decorations that you don’t love anymore, or that don’t match.

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 What you need to make fake chocolate rabbits.